marufamd/classtask/README.md

 ![](/screenshots/mobile-4.PNG)

 # Future Develppment
-In the future I hope to keep improving upon the app, and to add features like a full size calendar.
+In the future I hope to keep improving upon the app, and to add more features to make the app even better, such as calendar view support for tasks with deadlines.